zchking/docs/pages/katalium-framework/docs/katalium-framework-others.md

 ## Parameterization

 TestNG provides a comprehensive mechanism for customizing parameters, which can be referred [here](https://testng.org/doc/documentation-main.html#parameters).

-In Katalium Framework, you can set default values for all parameters in the file `kata-default.properties` ([example](https://github.com/katalon-studio/katalium-sample/blob/master/src/test/resources/kata-default.properties)).
+In Katalium Framework, you can set default values for parameters in the file `kata-default.properties` ([example](https://github.com/katalon-studio/katalium-sample/blob/master/src/test/resources/kata-default.properties)), or using at runtime using Java's system properties, e.g. `mvnw clean test -DkataBrowser=firefox`.
+This is very handy when you do not want reconfigure unchanged parameters.

+Default values of parameters can be accessed using the helper `com.katalon.kata.helper.ParameterHelper`.

 ## Logging